SpinningVinyl/eakd/README.md

 keyboard events from `eakd` to make sure that it doesn't accidentally turn into a universal keylogger.

-The active display or input stack, such as a Wayland compositor, the Xorg server, or the Linux virtual console, is authoritative for Caps Lock, Num Lock, and Scroll Lock. `eakd` mirrors the `EV_LED` feedback received through its virtual keyboard to every connected keyboard that exposes the corresponding LED; it never infers lock state from raw keys.

 ## Basic flow

 ```mermaid